 A (dreaded) last resort

 House repossession is something that nobody wants, even lenders.
 Good communication and the seeking of advice is key.
-And if you have a property, for example, and are able to sell it quickly, this will help you get rid of the problem faster, so that you can move on.
+If you're able to sell it on the open market for top price then that's great.
+If you'd prefer to and are able to sell it quickly, this will help you get rid of the problem faster, so that you can move on.